Black Pants and Brown Shoes: Break the Mold!

 One of the easiest ways to switch out plain black pants is to introduce patterns, like pinstripes, or florals or unique fabrics, like leather or velvet.
 Obviously, an event would dictate whether leather or velvet pants are appropriate, but the option is there.

 The pattern on black pants doesn’t have to be loud either—the pinstripes can be thin, or any other colors present can be muted so as not to be overpowering.
-But black patterned pants means you can attempt pattern mixing with your socks, which is another stylish way to elevate an outfit, as long as you keep the brown shoes plain.
+But black patterned pants means you can attempt pattern mixing with your dress socks, which is another stylish way to elevate an outfit, as long as you keep the brown shoes plain.
 Pattern mixing is successful when you keep the colors in the same family, or the patterns in the same family.
 For example, black pinstriped pants would pair well with grey striped socks or even black and white polka dot socks, but they would not fare so well with a bright novelty pattern.

 What about the top half?
 What color shirt can I wear with black pants?